asyncapi/community/TSC_MEMBERSHIP.md

 As a TSC member you will enjoy the following benefits:

 * Recognition from AsyncAPI community
-* Exposure for your portfolio to employers and company
+* Exposure of your portfolio to potential employers

 * Involved in the voting process on topics concerning the entire Initiative
 * Included in key decision-making for the Initiative.
 Especially related to finance.